Cookizz/AudioTrackMp3Player/README.md

         Decoder mDecoder = new Decoder();

-3. Build an `InputStream` of your mp3 source and feed them into `BitStream`.
+3. Build an `InputStream` of your mp3 url source and feed them into `BitStream`.

         InputStream in = new URL("http://icecast.omroep.nl:80/radio1-sb-mp3")
                 .openConnection()